Bags mediated film atomization in a cough machine: Introduction

 Respiratory droplets (bioaerosols) expelled from oral and nasal cavities during different breathing manoeuvres, such as speaking, singing, coughing and sneezing, are primary vectors of respiratory infections \cite{wells1936air, mittal2020flow, xie2009exhaled, jones2015aerosol, fiegel2006airborne, bourouiba2016sneeze, bourouiba2020turbulent, pohlker2021respiratory}.
-The size of these droplets, made of muco-salivary fluid lining respiratory tracts, ranges from hundreds of nanometers to a few millimetres \cite{duguid1946size, loudon1967relation, chao2009characterization, bagheri2021exhaled}.
+The size of these droplets, made of muco-salivary fluid lining respiratory tracts, typically ranges from hundreds of nanometers to a few millimetres \cite{duguid1946size, loudon1967relation, chao2009characterization, bagheri2021exhaled}.
 Crucially, the generation of bioaerosols is closely related to interfacial phenomena emerging at the free surface of the airway-lining-fluid \cite{evrensel1993viscous, kataoka1983generation, moriarty1999flow, pairetti2021shear}.
 For example, the shearing action of the airflow within the lungs during coughing or sneezing destabilizes the thin layer of mucus accumulated along the airway passages.
-The ensuing complex fluid mechanical processes, bearing several interfacial instabilities \cite{mittal2020flow}, lead to the disintegration of the mucus layer into droplets with broad size statistics.
-In addition, a large number of sub micron-sized droplets are also produced due to the capillary breakup of menisci pending the reopening of collapsed terminal bronchioles during normal breathing \cite{johnson2009mechanism, almstrand2010effect, malashenko2009propagation}.
-Upon exhalation, the fate of these respiratory droplets depends on a number of intrinsic factors such as initial droplet size and composition as well as extrinsic factors like ambient humidity, temperature and ventilation \cite{morawska2006droplet, holmgren2011relation, villermaux2017fine, chong2021extended}.
+Consequently, the ensuing complex fluid mechanical processes, bearing several interfacial instabilities \cite{mittal2020flow}, lead to the disintegration of the mucus layer into droplets with broad size statistics.
+In addition, a large number of sub-micron-sized droplets are also produced due to the capillary breakup of menisci pending the re-opening of collapsed terminal bronchioles during normal breathing \cite{johnson2009mechanism, almstrand2010effect, malashenko2009propagation}.
+Notably, the rheological properties of the muco-salivary fluid play a crucial role in these atomization processes, thus, dictating size statistics of droplets exhaled \cite{hamed2020surface, keshavarz2016ligament}.
+Upon exhalation, the fate of these respiratory droplets largely depends on their size.
+While, large droplets of size greater than 100 $\mu$m behave ballistically due to their own weight, falling out of the exhaled turbulent ``puff'', smaller droplets often referred to as \emph{nuclei} remain airborne for long periods.
+The lifetime of these airborne droplets then depends on a number of intrinsic factors such as intial size and composition, as well as extrinsic factors like ambient humidity, temperature and ventilation \cite{morawska2006droplet, holmgren2011relation, villermaux2017fine, chong2021extended}.
 Therefore, devising an effective infection control strategy, first and foremost, requires an intimate knowledge of the initial size distribution, velocity and ejection angles of bioaerosols generated during the different respiratory manoeuvres.